openalea/weatherdata/README.md

 * matplotlib
 * cartopy
 * metpy
-* agroservices
+* openalea.agroservices
 * jupyter
+* pint

 ## Documentation

-You can see the complete documentation with tutorials at: xxx
+You can see the complete documentation with tutorialsin example directory.

 ## Contributing
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.